 - F minor / Afterglow

-The concept here is an enterprising one, and Keveren must immediately be congratulated for succeeding in composing interesting music in every key, always well within the technical grasp of an intermediate player, and for doing so with such musical panache and aplomb.
+The concept here is both an enterprising and entertaining one, and Keveren must immediately be congratulated for succeeding in composing interesting music in every key, always well within the technical grasp of an intermediate player, and for doing so with such musical panache and aplomb.

 While most of the pieces make thorough and transparent use of the scale and arpeggio patterns of the key being covered, they are suitably embossed with “character piece” imagination, and Keveren’s gift for memorable melody and lyricism are frequently on display.

 So too his knack of writing contemporary sounding harmonic progressions, while on this occasion staying closer to the primary chords of the key and eschewing his usual trick of serving up dramatic modulations, which would of course be out of place here.

 The colourful and eye-catching cover (see above) portrays the circle of fifths on a clock-face, the months of the year also indicated, which immediately suggests that the book might well be used as a one-year programme of quick-study pieces, reinforcing technique and theoretical understanding of the major and minor keys.